kimgoetzke/randy/README.md

   shortcut to the Startup folder, and 3) adding a registry entry to the Run key
 - Tray icon context menu changes based on the state of the application
 - Logs from the current/most recent session are saved to `console-log.txt` in the same directory as the executable
-- Pressing the hotkey again will restore the window to its previous state
+- Pressing the hotkey again will restore the window size to its previous state